Equilibrium axisymmetric halo model for the Milky Way and its implications for direct and indirect DM searches: Implications for direct detection

-where $\mathcal{A}$ is the effective dimensionful coupling constant.
-We chose to study the possibility of interactions through anapole moment due to its peculiar structure in the non-relativistic limit, as it depends on both astrophysical factors, $g(v_\s{min})$ and $h(v_\s{min})$.
-To compare the prospects of reconstructing the DM mass and coupling strength under different assumptions regarding the DM distribution, one first has to obtain the average energy-binned DM signals that are expected for the chosen benchmark models in a given detector.
+In order to compare the prospects of reconstructing the DM mass and coupling strength under different assumptions regarding the DM distribution, one first has to obtain the average energy-binned DM signals that are expected for the chosen benchmark models in a given detector.
 To achieve this, some fiducial astrophysical factors have to be assumed.
-In this work we chose to adopt $g(v_\s{min})$ and $h(v_\s{min})$ obtained from the axisymmetric PSDF corresponding to the h.p.d. galactic parameters for NFW halo derived in section~\ref{sec:mass_decomposition_results} (note that these differ from the median values plotted in figure~\ref{fig:mw_astro_fact}, but does do within the corresponding 68\% credibility band).
-Furthermore, to compute the expected signals one has to additionally specify the DM mass, for which we consider two representative values, $m_\chi = 30 \, \s{GeV}$ and $m_\chi = 100 \, \s{GeV}$, and the DM-nucleus cross-section, which we fixed slightly below the current most stringent limits for a given interaction type.
-To simulate real observations, we created 1000 stochastic realizations of energy-binned experimental datasets, with the appropriate resolution, for each of the detectors.
-Each energy bin was populated with a number of events that were drawn from Poisson distributions with rates determined by the mean of energy-binned signal and estimated backgrounds obtained through DDCalc~\cite{bringmann_darkbit:_2017,the_gambit_collaboration_global_2019}.
-Subsequently, we performed a Bayesian sampling on each of the 1000 stochastic datasets, which allowed us to take into the account intrinsic Poissonian noise that would be present in the reconstruction of DM parameters in real experiments.
-For each dataset $\mathcal{D}$, we obtained the posterior distribution of the DM mass and coupling parameter according to the following Poissonian likelihood function:
+In this work we chose to adopt $g(v_\s{min})$ and $h(v_\s{min})$ obtained from the axisymmetric PSDF corresponding to the h.p.d. galactic parameters for NFW halo derived in section~\ref{sec:mass_decomposition_results} (note that these differ from the median values plotted in figure~\ref{fig:mw_astro_fact}, but do fall within the corresponding 68\% credibility band).
+Furthermore, to compute the expected signals one has to additionally specify the DM mass, for which we consider two representative values, $m_\chi = 30 \, \s{GeV}$ and $m_\chi = 100 \, \s{GeV}$, and the DM-nucleus cross-section, which we fixed slightly below the current most stringent limits for a given $m_\chi$ and interaction type.
+To simulate real observations, we created 1000 stochastic realizations of energy-binned mock datasets for each of the detectors with their appropriate energy resolutions.
+Each energy bin was populated with a number of events drawn from a Poisson distribution, whose mean rate corresponds to the sum of the expected number of signal and background events in a given energy bin, which were both computed using the DDCalc software~\cite{bringmann_darkbit:_2017,the_gambit_collaboration_global_2019}.
+Subsequently, we performed Bayesian sampling on each of the 1000 stochastic datasets, which upon combining the obtained samples allowed us to include the uncertainties related to the Poissonian noise that is inherently present in the reconstruction of DM parameters from real experimental data.
+For each dataset, $\mathcal{D}$, we obtained the posterior distribution of the DM mass and coupling parameter according to the following Poissonian likelihood function: